How does Orbera™ work?

 You’ll be lightly sedated whilst your clinician uses an endoscope to pass a deflated gastric balloon into your stomach.
 Once in place, it’s injected with sterile salt water (saline) via a small tube.
 When the tube is withdrawn, the balloon is automatically sealed.
 The whole process normally takes around 20-30 minutes.

 You’ll rest for 1-2 hours for observation before being discharged.
 You can then be taken home.
 For the first few days, as your stomach adjusts to the balloon, you’ll almost certainly feel uncomfortable.
 You may well experience nausea, bloating, diarrhoea and cramping.
 These side-effects are temporary and normal.
 If necessary, your consultant can prescribe suitable medication to help manage them.

 Having the balloon removed is very simple.
 Whilst mildly sedated, an endoscope is used to deflate it before it’s withdrawn.
 You’ll normally be home within two or three hours.
 Most people need little or no time off work.

-Important note: A blue dye is normally added to the saline that is injected into the balloon, in the rare event the balloon were to leak, you would know immediately by the change in colour of your urine.
-If this were to happen, you should contact your Orbera™ consultant immediately in order for the balloon to be safely removed.
+Important note: A blue dye is normally added to the saline that is injected into the balloon, so that in the rare event that the balloon were to leak, you would know immediately by the change in colour of your urine.
+If this were to happen, you should contact your Orbera™ clinician immediately so the balloon can be safely removed.

 Is Orbera™ right for me?